 However, if you see this error code on your dashboard display, it’s important to take action as soon as possible.

-Have a qualified mechanic scan the vehicle’s computer for trouble codes.
+It’s best to have a qualified mechanic scan the vehicle’s computer for trouble codes.
 The sooner you diagnosis a drivetrain malfunction, the better.

 Why Does It Happen in BMWs?